-Property, plant and equipment acquired by the Company to minimise the environmental impact of its activity and protect and improve the environment, including the reduction and elimination of future pollution from the Company's activities, are recognised as assets applying the measurement, presentation and disclosure criteria described in section (d) Property, plant and equipment.
+Property, plant and equipment acquired by the Company for permanent use to minimise the environmental impact of its activity and protect and improve the environment, including the reduction and elimination of future pollution from the Company's activities, are recognised as assets applying the measurement, presentation and disclosure criteria described in section (d) Property, plant and equipment.

-(s) Transactions between group companies
+(t) Transactions between Group companies

-Transactions between group companies are recognised at the fair value of the consideration given or received.
+Transactions between Group companies are recognised at the fair value of the consideration given or received.
 The difference between this value and the amount agreed is recognised in line with the underlying economic substance of the transaction.